dougtoppin/lenticular/README.md

 Here are a few steps that I used to get this working again on my MacBook Pro.

 I used Vagrant to provision an Ubuntu instance and set up Perl on it.
+The following is probably pretty close to what I did to get it going.

 	vagrant init hashicorp/precise32
 	vagrant up